1964 Our first house – 36 The View, Alwoodley, Leeds

-We had an additional window put in the back wall of the kitchen overlooking the garden so there was a pleasant view of the garden from the kitchen; also the children could be observed.
+In our own house at 36 The View we had an additional window put in the back wall of the kitchen overlooking the garden so there was a pleasant view of the garden from the kitchen; also the children could be observed.

 Sarah Jane arrived on Sunday October 9th 1966

 In October there was a new addition to the family – Sarah Jane.
 Sarah was a generally placid cheerful infant described as “easy”

 She gained weight rapidly in contrast to her elder sister Sue, where vomiting had been a problem and weight gain had been a struggle.
 For example Sarah weighed 17.5 lb. at the age of 5.5 months – the same as Sue weighed at a year.

 July 1967 Sarah Jane was christened

 Grandma Phillips with her three daughters and two grand daughters

 July 5th 1968.
 We move to ‘Four Winds’, 42 The Mount, Alwoodley

 We moved the short distance from 36 The View to our next house – Four Winds, 42, The Mount in Alwoodley on July 5th 1968 (the new house usually referred to thereafter as “42, The Mount”).